-the proposed 500kV powerline would cross the James River seven miles downstream from the 1607 fort
+the 500kV powerline was located seven miles downstream from the 1607 fort at Jamestown

 The challenge of "protecting and restoring the James River" became clear just five years later.
 In 2012, the largest utility in Virginia proposed to alter the landscape with a major new powerline across the river.
 It would not be visible from the site of the 1607 fort, but would be within the viewshed of Jamestown Island, the Colonial Parkway, and Carter's Grove Plantation.

 In 2013, Virginia's State Corporation Commission approved Dominion Power's plan to construct 17 towers in the James River downstream from Jamestown and attach a new high-voltage transmission line.
-The towers were part of an 8-mile 500kV line, including a 4.1-mile crossing of the James River, to link the nuclear power plant at Surry to the grid on the Peninsula at Skiffe's Creek.
-Dominion would also build an additional 20 miles of a 230kV line, extending southeast from Skiffe's Creek to the city of Hampton.
+The towers were part of an 8-mile 500kV line, including a 4.1-mile crossing of the James River, to link the nuclear power plant at Surry to the grid on the Peninsula at Skiffes Creek.
+Dominion would also build an additional 20 miles of an existing 230kV line, extending southeast from Skiffes Creek to the city of Hampton.

 Source: Dominion Power, SCC approved route map